pylls/circpad-sim/README.md

 ```

 If you compare `example/client/eff.log` and
-`data/circpadtrace-example/eff.org.log` they should be close to identical.
+`data/circpadtrace-example/eff.org.log` they should be identical.
+Note that the
+simulated relay traces may differ a bit due to the simulated latency between
+client and relay.

 ## Sketchpad during development
 Ticket [#31788](https://trac.torproject.org/projects/tor/ticket/31788)